top of page

 CHIRINGUITO CALA D'EN SERRA UPDATED SEPTEMBER 2025

 You will see the sign for Cala d'en Serra on the right, just before you arrive in Portinatx.
 Follow the road until the tarmac ends and park.
-You can see the beach down below, which is a small horseshoe bay with further satellite coves nearby.
+You can see the beach below, a small horseshoe bay with satellite coves nearby.

 The sandy beach boasts clean, clear water and was once named one of Europe's best beaches by The Guardian newspaper.
 Cliffs surround the bay.
-Beware, the access is steep (not great for young children and elderly people), although you can drive down to the abandoned hotel and park there if the road is dry.
+Beware: the access is steep (not great for young children and elderly people).
+You can drive down to the abandoned hotel and park there if the road is dry.
 Also, wear flat shoes.

 There seem to be questions about who owns the chiriguito.
 There were rumours about the Six Senses Hotel in 2023, but they remained tight-lipped.

 The chiringuito does not belong to them, but at that time, we believed you could reserve tables and loungers through their concierge.
-We are unsure of the current situation, and it now appears that there is a problem regarding the number of sunbeds that are legally permitted.
+We are unsure of the current situation, and it now appears there is a problem with the number of legally permitted sunbeds.

 You will find a lovely little paradise.